skx/gobasic/README.md

 ## Visual BASIC!

-I've implemented a simple HTTP-server which will accept BASIC code, and render images.
-This is built upon the embedded example.
+Building upon the code in the embedded-example I've also implemented a simple HTTP-server which will accept BASIC code, and render images!

 To run this: